 Reduced Dues for Individuals and Institutions in Developing Economies

-The ASL offers reduced dues for individual and institutional members in developing economies.
-For 2013, the reduced dues are US-$18 for individuals, US-$130 for institutional basic membership, and US-$180 for institutional full membership.
-These dues apply to individuals and institutions residing in countries whose economies are classified as 'upper middle income' or below on the World Bank's annual list for four of the last five years.
-For further information, visit the website below or contact the ASL Business Office: ASL, Box 742, Vassar College, 124 Raymond Avenue, Poughkeepsie, New York 12604, USA; Tel: 1-845-437-7080; Fax: 1-845-437-7830; email: firstname.lastname@example.org.
+The ASL offers reduced dues for individuals and institutions in developing economies.
+For 2018, the reduced dues are US-$18 for individuals and US-$130 for institutional basic membership, US-$180 for full membership.
+These dues apply to individuals and institutions in countries whose economies are classified as 'upper middle income' or below on the World Bank's annual list for four of the last five years.
+For more information, visit the webpage below or contact the ASL Business Office: ASL, Box 742, Vassar College, 124 Raymond Avenue, Poughkeepsie, New York 12604, USA; Tel: 1-845-437-7080; Fax: 1-845-437-7830; email: firstname.lastname@example.org.

 Rules for Abstracts

 The rules for abstracts of contributed talks at ASL meetings (including those submitted "by title'') may be found at http://www.aslonline.org/rules_abstracts.html.
 Please note that abstracts must follow the rules as set forth there; those which do not conform to the requirements will be returned immediately to the authors submitting them.
 Revised abstracts that follow the rules will be considered if they are received by the announced deadline.

 Emeritus ASL Individual Membership